mattiegisselbeck/esri-images/README.md

 # Base Symbology for ArcGIS Dependecy Link Charts in ArcGIS Knowledge

 ## Overview
-### What are Styles and Symbology Layers?
+### What are Style Files and Symbology Layers?
-- **Styles**: The containers that store symbols, colors, color schemes, label placements, and layout items.
-They promote consistency and standardization across maps, scenes, and layouts.
+- A style file stores symbols, colors, color schemes, label placements, and layout items.
 The style file for this project can be found here with an `.stylx` file extension.
-- **Symbology Layer**: The layer containing the symbology that will be applied to the chosen link chart layer.
-The symbology layer can be found with an `.lyrx` file extensions.
+- A symbology layer contains the symbology that will be applied to the chosen link chart layer.
+The symbology layer can be found here with an `.lyrx` file extensions.

-### Applying Symbology From Layer in ArcGIS Pro
+### Applying Base Symbology to Link Chart in ArcGIS Pro
 - Import Enterprise.stylx
-  - The .stylx layer is used to
+  - The .stylx file is used to store the base symbols created initially for others to use and apply to their own knowledge graphs.
 - Open and Run the `Apply Symbology From Layer` Geoprocessing Tool using Item.lyrx to Apply the ArcGIS Dependency Base Symbology (See Image Below)
-  - The .lyrx file is used to
+  - The .lyrx file is used to display the stored based ArcGIS dependency symbols to your link chart.

 ### Item Types in Symbology Layer
 - **Service**